OpenModelica/OpenModelica/doc/UsersGuide/source/optimization.rst

 ==========

 As parameters, objectives are picked up from model variables.
-Objectives’ values are considered by the optimizer at the *final time*.
+Objectives' values are considered by the optimizer at the *final time*.

 Set problem in OMOptim
 ^^^^^^^^^^^^^^^^^^^^^^